-The program leading to a Master of Science in Nursing (M.S.N.) degree is designed to build on baccalaureate education to prepare the graduate for the advanced nursing roles of nurse manager or nurse educator; and serves as a foundation for doctoral study.
-In accordance with The Essentials of Master's Education for Advanced Practice Nursing of the American Association of Colleges of Nursing (AACN), and relevant professional standards and guidelines, the M.S.N. graduate will have acquired the ability to:
+The program leading to a Master of Science in Nursing (MSN) degree is designed to build on baccalaureate education to prepare the graduate for the advanced nursing roles of nurse manager or nurse educator; and serves as a foundation for doctoral study.
+In accordance with The Essentials of Master’s Education in Nursing of the American Association of Colleges of Nursing (AACN), and relevant professional standards and guidelines, the MSN graduate will have acquired the ability to:

-Use technology to enhance communication, planning, and action by accessing, sharing, and advancing information to mitigate error, improves nursing practice, and empower patients and practitioners.
+Use technology to enhance communication, planning, and action by accessing, sharing, and advancing information to mitigate errors, improve nursing practice, and empower patients and practitioners.

 2. Design innovative nursing practices:

 Guide the planning, delivery, and evaluation of exemplary patient-centered care that values the inherent dignity of all humans and reflects advanced, comprehensive knowledge, insight, and commitment to culturally competent care of unique individuals in a global society.

 3. Lead change to improve quality outcomes:

 Serve as a leader in advancing the practice of nursing through integrating, planning, and coordinating research translation, education, management, exemplary patient care, and the development and ethical implementation of health policy.

 4. Advance a culture of excellence through lifelong learning:

 Practice as a responsible, autonomous member of the nursing profession, committed to life-long learning and the pursuit of doctoral education, accountable for decisions, and able to reflect on actions and outcomes of care delivery for the profession.